mpenet/spex/README.md

 Subject to changes/breakage.
 Use at own risk.

-At the moment it does only two things:
+At the moment it does only 3 things:

 assuming